 - Immunocompromised patients may benefit from the use of colony-stimulating factors to boost immune cell production.

 - The new azoles (eg, voriconazole) are most often used.
-Amphotericin is now less often used, and when used is often given as lipid formulation to decrease toxicity.
+Amphotericin is now used less often, and when used is often given as lipid formulation to decrease toxicity.

 - British National Formulary recommendations:

-- Amphotericin or caspofungin are used for the empirical treatment of serious fungal infections.
+- Amphotericin or caspofungin is used for the empirical treatment of serious fungal infections.

 - Invasive or disseminated candidiasis: an echinocandin (eg, anidulafungin, caspofungin and micafungin) can be used.
 Fluconazole is an alternative for clinically stable patients.
 Amphotericin is an alternative when an echinocandin or fluconazole cannot be used.
 In refractory cases, flucytosine can be used with intravenous amphotericin.

 - Cryptococcosis is usually treated with amphotericin and flucytosine, followed by fluconazole for eight weeks or until cultures are negative.